ElArtista/Gearless/README.md

 ## <a name="requirements"/> Requirements
  * For using the library any modern C++ compiler with decent C++11 support must be used
- * For building the samples, Python 2.7 is required

 ## <a name="usage"/> Usage
  * TODO